ciotlosm/docs-lovelace/card-history-graph.md

 ### History graph

-History graph is a basic card, allowing you to display [History Graph](https://www.home-assistant.io/components/history_graph/) entities
+History graph is a basic card, allowing you to display a graph for each of the entities in the list specified as config.

 ![history-graph](https://user-images.githubusercontent.com/7738048/41775899-72444f02-762e-11e8-8ccc-cdaf401bd4ea.png)